-After process optimization, we characterize the optimized process flow with measurements on 12-quantum-dot (12QD) devices.
+After process optimization, we characterize the optimized process flow with measurements on 12-quantum-dot (12QD) devices with 60 nm gate pitch.
 Measurements are again fully automated to maximize the speed and consistency of data collection (see Methods).
 The 12QD design is comprised of a linear array of twelve quantum dots with four opposing sensor dots isolated by a center screening gate.
 An in-line SEM image of this device with a schematic of the measurement configuration is shown in Fig.~\ref{fig-vt-data}b.
 Quantum dots on both the qubit side and the sensor side are defined by three gates each: one plunger gate to control the electron number on the dot, and one barrier gate on each side to tune the tunnel coupling to the neighboring dot or charge reservoir.
-The array of twelve quantum dots can be operated as qubits in a variety of spin encodings, including single spin qubits \cite{loss:1998} (in a 12-qubit array) or exchange-only qubits \cite{divincenzo:2000} (in a 4-qubit array).
-Depending on the spin qubit encoding, an optional micromagnet layer can be added to the device and the center screening gate can supply microwave electric fields to control the qubits with electron dipole spin resonance.
+The array of twelve quantum dots can be operated as physical qubits in a variety of spin encodings, including single spin qubits \cite{loss:1998} (in a 12-qubit array) or exchange-only qubits \cite{divincenzo:2000} (in a 4-qubit array).
+Depending on the spin qubit encoding, an optional micromagnet layer can be added to the device and the center screening gate can supply microwave electric fields to control the qubits with electric dipole spin resonance.